Alex Len helps the Wizards fight off the Bulls with a late defensive stand

 He had earned his gift — Hachimura had drawn the second charge of his young NBA career, against Bulls forward Patrick Williams, and it was evidence of the strong night he was having on defense.

+“Rui don’t take charges,” Beal said afterward, laughing. “. . .
+Rui’s not a fan of taking charges, respectfully.
+And I don’t think any man’s going to be super, like, charged up to want to step in front of big bodies like that, but that was a big play tonight.
+Sacrificed his body for the benefit of the team, and he had a big night tonight.
+It was his day, for sure.
+On the floor and off.”

+Said Hachimura: “That was a big step for me.
+Everybody talks about my defense a lot.
+I don’t think I’m a bad defender.
+That was a big step for me, for sure.”

-Hachimura wasn’t alone in putting together a complete game.
+The birthday boy wasn’t alone in putting together a complete game.
 Washington had four scorers in double figures, perhaps in part because of a tweak in the starting lineup on Brooks’s end, and on the defensive end the Wizards did what was needed to keep Chicago in check.

 The Bulls, middling on offense as it is, were missing second-leading scorer Lauri Markkanen with a right shoulder injury.
 LaVine finished with 35 points, but no other Chicago player had more than 14.

-Brooks gave Davis Bertans his first start since December 2019 in hopes of “activating” the sharpshooter, who has been largely dormant this season.
+Brooks gave Davis Bertans his first start since December of 2019 in hopes of “activating” the sharpshooter, who has been largely dormant this season.
 The forward has struggled with his conditioning all year — Bertans joined the Wizards late because of visa issues returning to Washington from his native Latvia, where he waited out the league’s coronavirus pause and sat out the NBA bubble before signing a five-year, $80 million contract on the first day of free agency ahead of the season.

-After struggling to get into game shape through early February, he was one of six players in the league’s coronavirus protocols during the Wizards’ two-week virus-induced pause.
+After struggling to get into game shape through early January, he was one of six players in the league’s coronavirus protocols during the Wizards’ two-week, virus-induced pause.

 Brooks hoped inserting him into the starting lineup was one solution to get Bertans more minutes — and opportunities — but in shorter increments.

 It worked, for a time: Bertans was shooting a career-low 32.8 percent from three-point range heading into Monday’s game, but he made 4 of 8 from deep in the first half, helping Washington to a 58-48 lead at halftime.
-He went 0 for 3 and didn’t score a point in the second half.
+He went 0 for 3 and didn’t score a point after the break.

+“The positive,” Beal said, “is we went 2-2 on the road.
+As tough as it was, covid kicked our butts, but we did a good job bouncing back with the little practice time we had.
+We’ve still got to be better.
+There are still games we feel like we could’ve won.
+We got smacked by 30 twice, back-to-back, so that’s unacceptable.
+We’ve still got our work cut out.”